ned14/nedmalloc/Readme.txt

 which backend allocator to use (with choices between the system allocator and dlmalloc - choosing the system allocator is intended for debug situations only e.g. valgrind).
 Thanks to Advanced Research Associates for sponsoring this.
+ * { 1105 } Added ability to build nedmalloc as a DLL.
+Added support for a run time PE binary patcher which can patch all usage of the system allocator replacing it with nedmalloc.
+Thanks to Advanced Research Associates for sponsoring this.
+ * { 1108 } Added patcher loader which can load any arbitrary program
+injecting the nedmalloc DLL which then patches in its replacement for the system allocator.
+Doesn't work on all programs, but does on most e.g. Microsoft Word.
+Thanks to Advanced Research Associates for sponsoring this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to